Fajar-stack/encrypt-decrypt/README.md

 In cryptography, the Polybius square, also known as the Polybius checkerboard, is a device invented by the Ancient Greeks Cleoxenus and Democleitus, and perfected by the Ancient Greek historian and scholar Polybius,[1] for fractionating plaintext characters so that they can be represented by a smaller set of symbols.

+To start programming in language python you must install package for encrypt/decrypt

+$ sudo pip install pycrypto